*Blog post updated by Michelle Aguila. Original post was published on May 8, 2017.

 The quick answer is VERY IMPORTANT; as mentioned above, link and content are still the most important, known Google ranking factors.
 But many Content Marketers and B2B Marketers still fail to understand just how important link building is, shrugging it off as something that should be the responsibility of the SEO "Department".

-The truth is, link building is something that should come as a natural part of the content marketing process, and therefore included in a content marketer's daily tasks.
-I talked about this on Business2community last week, read it HERE.
+The truth is, link building is something that should come as a natural part of the content marketing process, and therefore, should be included in a content marketer's daily tasks.

 What are the most asked questions you hear about SEO, Content Marketing, or Digital Marketing in general?
 Hit us up in the comments, or message us.
 We'd love to help!